It's almost here! The final season of Game of Thrones will start soon in the US and UK and it promises to be the most fierce yet.

 Now TV can be viewed through a dedicated Now TV or Now TV Smart Box, Roku media streaming boxes or online through a browser.
 Apps are also available for iOS, Android, PS3, Xbox 360, PS4, Xbox One, YouView and select LG Smart TVs.
 You can also use the Now TV app on a smartphone or tablet to play the show through a Google Chromecast.

-An additional benefit to Now TV is, like with Sky Q and Sky+HD, you will hopefully be able to catch up with any of the previous series of Game of Thrones before plunging into season 8.
+An additional benefit to Now TV is, like with Sky Q and Sky+HD, you can catch up with any of the previous series of Game of Thrones before plunging into season 8.

 Sky Go and Sky Q apps